florintanasa/agilepm/README.md

 # Agile Project Management System

 A Jmix 2.7.x-based full-stack application for managing agile projects with entities, relationships, and role-based access control.
+This application is a demo for how to use Jmix CLI Tool.

 ## Architecture Overview